kragen/pytebeat/README.md

 It’s not the only program you can use for livecoding bytebeat.
 I’ve used the [Entropedia Flash applet][1] too, and there’s also an iOS app called GlitchMachine that’s suitable for livecoding.
+And I’ve heard that GlitchEd may be suitable for livecoding too.

 [1]: http://entropedia.co.uk/generative_music/